Philosophy

 Assistant Professor (Integrative Immunobiology)

 Saskia established a strong foundation in cellular immunology during her postdoctoral training in the Rudensky lab at Memorial Sloan Kettering Cancer Center in New York.
-Since the establishment of her first independent research laboratory at Duke, Saskia has been a dedicated mentor to the next generation of scientists and is a member of the departmental EDI committee.
-She teaches a variety of classes and currently supervises graduate students and Duke undergraduates.
+Since joining the Integrative Immunobiology Department at Duke, Saskia has been a dedicated mentor to the next generation of scientists.
+She teaches a variety of classes and currently supervises graduate students and postdocs.
 Her teaching and mentoring approaches are tailored towards the individual’s needs and a collaborative process.

 For more information, please visit the Scholars@Duke profile.